Skip to main content

 Computational Materials

-Computational materials research focuses on the development and use of computational methods to understand and predict the behavior of solids, liquids and nanostructures from first principles.
+The computational materials research of our group focuses on the development and use of computational methods to understand and predict the behavior of solids, liquids, and nanostructures from first principles at the atomistic scale.

 Research Group